The derived-discrete algebras over the real numbers: The `only if' part

-The isomorphism of algebras is given by the composition of isomorphisms in Lemma \ref{change mod} according to our modification processes. \end{proof} \begin{rem} Keep the setting in the above lemma and denote the isomorphism by $\phi$.
+The isomorphism of algebras is the composition of isomorphisms in Lemma \ref{change mod} according to our modification processes. \end{proof} \begin{rem} Let $\phi$ be the isomorphism in the above lemma.
 By Lemma \ref{change mod}, $\phi(\mathcal{M}(p))=\mathcal{M'}(p)$ for each path $p$ in $Q$.
 Hence $T(Q,\mathcal{M})/I$ is gentle one-cycle without clock condition if and only if so is $T(Q,\mathcal{M}')/\phi(I)$. \end{rem}

 \begin{proof}[\textbf{Proof of the `only if' part of Theorem \ref{main}}]

 If $\mathcal{M}$ is v-uniform with $\xr$ or $\xh$, then $\Gamma=Q$ and $\xc\Gamma/J$ is gentle one-cycle without clock condition by Lemma \ref{rtc} and Lemma \ref{vuniformtogentle}.